danny-avila/LibreChat/documents/install/windows_install.md

 REM ↑↑↑ meilisearch is the name of the meilisearch executable, put your own master key there

-start "ChatGPT-Clone" cmd /k "cd api && npm start"
+start "ChatGPT-Clone" cmd /k "npm run backend"

 REM this batch file goes at the root of the chatgpt-clone directory (C:/chatgpt-clone/)
 ```

 ### Update the app version

-If you update the chatgpt-clone project files, mannually redo the `npm ci` and `npm run build` steps
+If you update the chatgpt-clone project files, mannually redo the `npm ci` and `npm run frontend` steps

 ##